ripanmukherjee/Robotic-Greeter/Installation_Documents/PostgreSQL_pgAdmin_Installation/README.rst

 4. Working with pgAdmin4:
 ***********************************
-If you performed the above mentioned steps then you should have pgAdmin4 installed in your computer.
-Now search pgAdmin4 in your computer (Windows : Start Menu, ubuntu : Activities) and open it.
+If you performed the steps mentioned above, then you should have pgAdmin4 installed on your computer.
+Now search pgAdmin4 on your computer (Windows: Start Menu, ubuntu: Activities) and open it.

 * Once you open pgAdmin4, it will ask for the password.
 Please type your system password.

 * It will open one web browser for you.
-There you need to click on server.
+There you need to click on the server.

 * It will ask to create a new server.
-Once the pop up will appear please fill as below
+Once the pop up will appear, please fill as below

     - In General panel:
         - Name : postgres
     - In Connection panel: